 There are also a few other gems scattered about here and there on the western side of the river.
 You’ll often discover some of the most interesting pieces completely by accident.

 The Marjanishvili area was once a large German settlement known as Neutiflis.
 Today, the area is also where members of Tbilisi’s Turkish, Middle Eastern and Indian immigrant communities come to do business.
-And thanks to establishments like Fabrika, it’s one of Tbilisi’s top neighborhoods for creative types.
+And thanks to establishments like Fabrika, it’s also one of Tbilisi’s top neighborhoods for creative types.

 But aside from Fabrika, there’s still lots of street art to see around the district.
 While the main street, Aghmashenebeli Avenue, has seen much of its classical architecture restored in recent years, the adjacent side streets aren’t faring up so well.
 Thankfully, colorful street art has come to the rescue.